Overview

 You start having L3-S1 pain in your 30s, which gets a bit worse till you reach 40.
 Things get trickier as you age, and core strength and posture problems keep getting complicated.
 The underlying problem is an accumulation of metabolic waste around the spine, creating knots that cause pain radiating to the trigger points.
 Your pain intensifies, and your mobility reduces, affecting your mental health.

 Your doctor diagnosed your pain as a degenerated disc and prescribed you gabapentin along with acetaminophen or ibuprofen, alternatively with a dosage that doesn’t affect your kidneys.
 Additionally, your doctor recommends Transcutaneous Electrical Nerve Stimulation (TENS) therapy and ultrasound therapy to ease pain.
 They also recommend investing in an excellent bed to help with posture and pain.
-Along with medications and therapy, you drink a lot of water to flush out metabolic waste toxins from your body which causes flu-like symptoms.
-Finally, a good doctor and support from your loved ones help you regain the physical as well as mental strength to cope with this difficult situation.
+Along with medications and therapy, you drink a lot of water to flush out metabolic waste toxins from your body, which causes flu-like symptoms.
+Finally, a good doctor and support from your loved ones help you regain the physical and mental strength to cope with this difficult situation.

-How do you treat burning back pain?
+How do you relieve burning back pain?

 As much as it is exhausting and painful, around 619 million people suffered lower back pain as of 2020 in the United States, with an expected rise to 843 million by 2050, as per World Health Organization statistics.
-Navigating the realm of burning back pain involves tailoring treatments to the underlying condition.
+Navigating burning back pain involves tailoring treatments to the underlying condition.
 Here’s a comprehensive guide on how to address that persistent burning sensation in your upper back:

 Treatment can ease your pain in minutes